-- 8% as to companies which do not pay VAT;
+- 7% as to companies which do not pay VAT;

-- 6% as to companies which pay VAT;
+- 5% as to companies which pay VAT;

-- 3% with regard to revenues from export of goods.
+- 2% as to revenues from export of goods and services.

 Capital gains taxes

 There is no specific concept of capital gains tax.
 Capital gains are included in company taxable income.